Laal Singh Chaddha: Home media

 The digital distribution rights were acquired initially by Netflix at a cost of ₹150 crore.
-However, after the catastrophic performance of the film, Netflix canceled the deal.
-Netflix had initially offered a figure of around ₹80–90 crore.
-Netflix finally offered a deal at ₹ 50 crore.
+However, after the catastrophic performance of the film, Netflix cancelled the deal and finally offered a deal of ₹ 50 crore.
 The film was digitally streamed on Netflix from 6 October 2022 in Hindi and dubbed versions of Tamil and Telugu languages.
 Upon release, the film ranked in the top 10 in 13 countries in its first week on Netflix, the film finished second on the global non-English movies chart, with over 6.6 million hours viewed.

 Reception

 Box office

-Laal Singh Chaddha earned ₹11.70 crores at the domestic box office on its opening day.
-On the second day, the film collected ₹7.26 crore.
-On the third day, the film collected ₹9 crore.
-On the fourth day, the film collected ₹10 crore, taking a total domestic weekend collection to ₹37.96 crore.

-As of 22 August 2022, the film grossed ₹69.92 crore in India and ₹59.72 crore overseas, for a worldwide gross collection of ₹129.64 crore.
+Released on 3050 screens in India, Laal Singh Chaddha earned ₹11.58 crores at the domestic box office on its opening day.
+By the end of its run, the film only managed to gross ₹71.10 crore in home market and ₹60.93 crore overseas, for a worldwide gross collection of ₹132.03 crore and was given the verdict "disaster" by Box Office India.

+According to an estimate by The Indian Express, the losses owing to the film's underperformance amounted to ₹100 crore.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 8 critics, indicating "mixed or average" reviews.